abeerfaiz2061/JavaTypeErrorBenchmarks/README.md

    * If you wish to explore how other Java compilers handle type errors, feel free to add support for new compilers and share your results.
  * Enhance the Scripts:
    * Improvements to the batch scripts that increase their efficiency, usability, or functionality are always welcome.

+## **Acknowledgments**
+I would like to acknowledge and give credit to the original authors of the code that contributed to the foundation of this project.
+Their work has significantly contributed to the development of this project:

+* kousen/generics
+* amigoscode/java-generics
+* vivin/GenericTree
+* RameshMF/java-generics-guide
+* c05mic/GenericN-aryTree
+* custersnele/JavaAdv_H5_Generics
+* hellojavaio/Java-Generics-and-Collections-2